uber/orbit/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/orbit-ml)
 [![Downloads](https://pepy.tech/badge/orbit-ml)](https://pepy.tech/project/orbit-ml)

-# Users Notice
+# User Notice

 The default page of the repo is on `dev` branch.
-To install the version, please check the `Installing from Dev Branch` section.
+To install the dev version, please check the section `Installing from Dev Branch`.
 If you are looking for a **stable version**, please refer to the `master` branch [here](https://github.com/uber/orbit/tree/master).

 # Disclaimer